How to submit investor documents to us for approval before publication.

 Prospectus Regulation update

-The new EU Prospectus Regulation is due to come into full effect from 21 July 2019.
-Our Policy Statement (PS19/12), published 31 May 2019, included near-final rules because changes to the Financial Services and Markets Act 2000 and relevant EU legislation had not been made.
-Now that Statutory Instrument 2019/1043, (EU) 2019/979 and (EU) 2019/980 have been published, we will proceed to publication of our final rules ahead of 21 July 2019.
-Any issuer seeking approval of a draft prospectus on or after 21 July 2019 must do so under the Regulation and in line with the Prospectus Regulation Rules sourcebook.
-Please note that applications submitted to the FCA on or after 21 July 2019 containing draft prospectuses that have been prepared in accordance with the pre-21 July regime will not be valid and will not be approved.
+The new EU Prospectus Regulation came into full effect from 21 July 2019.
+Rules have been updated to reflect the new regulation as laid in Statutory Instrument 2019/1043, (EU) 2019/979 and (EU) 2019/980.
+Any issuer seeking approval of a draft prospectus must do so under the Regulation and in line with the Prospectus Regulation Rules sourcebook.
+Please note that applications submitted to the FCA after 21 July 2019 containing draft prospectuses that have been prepared in accordance with the pre-21 July regime will not be valid and will not be approved.

 Prospectus Regulation Rules sourcebook

 From 21 July 2019, issuers and their advisors should update references to the new Prospectus Regulation Rules where required – for example, referencing the right exemptions when applying for admission to the Official List.